 Ultimately, however, the decision to use your name to represent your personal training business will be up to you.

-Once you’ve finished brainstorming and decided on the perfect name for your personal training business, the final step is to make it official.
+Once you’ve finished brainstorming and decided on the perfect personal training business name, the final step is to make it official – and legally yours.
 Before you do anything with your business name, you must make sure the name is available.

 If you’re operating in the U.S., you can search for trademarks on the U.S. Patent and Trademark Office’s website.
 Personal trainers in the UK can search for trademarks on the government’s website.